-In the 3-manifold $M_L \x \I$, we slide both strands of link component $K_i$ over the 2-handle attached to $\gamma_j$ and we slide both strands of link component $K_j$ over the 2-handle attached to $\gamma_i$.
-Note that, in figure \ref{fig:BPEslide}, the strands and attaching curves pictured each have a zero surgery coefficient; we perform the handle-slides in the closed manifold $M_L$.
+In $M_L \x \I$, we slide both strands of link component $K_i$ over the 2-handle attached to $\gamma_j$ and we slide both strands of link component $K_j$ over the 2-handle attached to $\gamma_i$.
+Note that, in figure \ref{fig:BPEslide}, the strands and attaching curves pictured each have a zero surgery coefficient; we perform the handle-slides in the closed manifold $M_L \x \{1\}$.

-The resulting 3-manifold, after sliding all four strands, is $M_{L'}$.
+The resulting 3-manifold, after sliding all four strands, is $M_{L'}$, as 0-framed surgery on the Hopf link is homeomorphic to $S^3$.
 Therefore, we consider the 4-manifold $W = M_L \times [0,1] \cup \{$two 2-handles$\}$, and we see that $W$ is a cobordism between $M_L$ and $-M_{L'}$.
 We wish to show that $W$ is a 0-solve equivalence.